yvonnebui/Scientific_Computing/assignment2 /exercise2/answers.md

 which creates a large rounding error that ruins the result.

 ## The Complex Step Method
 This method is much better.
-Its error stays low and keeps decreasing until it hits the absolute limit of the computer's precision (around 10^-16).
+Its error stays low and keeps decreasing until it stabilizes around 10^-15.
 This method avoids the subtraction, which is why the problem above doesn't occur.

 # exercise 2b)